Guy Wildenstein

-Guy Wildenstein (born December 19, 1945) is a French businessman, art dealer, and racehorse owner and breeder.
+Guy Wildenstein (born December 19, 1945) is a French-American businessman, art dealer, and racehorse owner and breeder.

 Early life

-Born in New York City, Guy Wildenstein is the son of Daniel Wildenstein, an art dealer, racehorse owner and breeder in France.
+Born in New York City, Guy Wildenstein is the son of Martine Julie Kapferer and Daniel Wildenstein, an art dealer, racehorse owner and breeder in France.
 His family fled France following the German occupation during World War II to the United States, where Guy was born.
 He is a member of the Assembly of French Citizens Abroad.

 Career

 After his father's death in 2001, Guy Wildenstein assumed managing control of his art business, leaving his brother Alec to concentrate mainly on the horse racing and breeding operations.
 Alec died in 2008, leaving Guy in charge of both businesses.
 The size of his share of the family fortune and trusts, estimated from $5 billion to $10 billion, was disputed by his stepmother, Silvia Wildenstein, in 2009.

 Among Wildenstein's art businesses is the Wildenstein & Company art gallery in New York City, formerly at 19 East 64th Street.